Augus1999/pyPDFeditor-GUI/README.md

 Icons and setting files are stored in the directory `C:\User\USER\.pyPDFeditor-GUI` (Windows) or `home/USER/.pyPDFeditor-GUI` (Linux).
 Please reset the application if icons display incorrectly after upgrading.

-I wrote this scripts as robust as possible.
-If you encountered any crash and could not see any error from PyQt and python itself, open the python file [`📄pdfEditor.py`](pdfEditor.py) in IDE, find <u>line 10</u>, change the state `debug=False` into `debug=True`, and run the application again.
-Then you will see all mupdf errors (and warnings) in terminal.
-Please report these errors to [Issues](https://github.com/Augus1999/pyPDFeditor-GUI/issues).
+Please report any errors to [Issues](https://github.com/Augus1999/pyPDFeditor-GUI/issues).
 Thank you!